Back to blog

 What You'll Need

-• Floral Foam: Half a block of soaked, biodegradable foam.
+• Half a block of soaked, biodegradable floral foam.

-• Foliage: I love using a mix of Eucalyptus for movement and texture.
+• A mix of eucalyptus foliage for movement and texture.

-• Focal Flowers: White Avalanche Roses and delicate Spray Roses.
+• White Avalanche Roses and delicate spray roses for focal flowers.

-• Textural Elements: Limonium (which dries beautifully!) and Eryngium for a wintry feel.
+• Limonium and eryngium for texture and a wintry feel.

-• Optional: A candle and candle holder for that festive glow.
+• An optional candle and holder for a festive glow.

 Step 1: Prep Your Base

 Start with your soaked floral foam in the design bowl.
-A top tip [00:44] is to trim the corners of your foam block.
-While it's square, smoothing the edges gives you more surface area and makes your stems much more stable.
-If you're using a candle, insert your holder into the center now [00:32] before the greenery gets in the way!
+Trimming the corners of the foam gives you more surface area and makes your stems much more stable.
+If you're using a candle, insert the holder into the centre before the greenery gets in the way.

 Step 2: Establish Your Shape

-Don't be intimidated by the square foam-we "cheat" the round shape using our greenery.
-Start by inserting four pieces of foliage at the base to set your maximum width [02:19].
-Pro Tip: Angle these bottom stems slightly downward [02:51] to help disguise the plastic bowl.
-Once your "four points" are in, fill in the gaps to complete the circle.
+Don't be intimidated by the square foam.
+You can cheat the round shape using your greenery by inserting four pieces of foliage at the base to set your maximum width.
+Angle those bottom stems slightly downward to disguise the bowl, then fill the gaps to complete the circle.

 Step 3: Add Your Focal Flowers

-For a classic, timeless look, I've chosen White Avalanche Roses.
-When placing your focal flowers, aim for odd numbers (like five) and vary their heights [05:20].
-Because a table arrangement is viewed from every angle, make sure to turn your bowl as you work to ensure it looks beautiful from all sides!
+For a classic, timeless look, I chose White Avalanche Roses.
+Aim for odd numbers and vary their heights.
+Because a table arrangement is viewed from every angle, keep turning the bowl as you work so it looks beautiful from all sides.

 Step 4: Texture and Movement